 Poet Laureate of Grand Rapids

-The Poet Laureate is an ambassador for poetry, creating programs and projects to foster the writing and reading of poetry by the public.
-Selected by the Grand Rapids Poet Laureate Selection Committee, past Poet Laureates include Linda Nemec Foster, Patricia Clark, Rodney Torreson, and David Cope.
+The Poet Laureate is an ambassador of poetry for the City of Grand Rapids, creating programs and projects to foster the writing and reading of poetry by the public.
+During the three-year term, the Poet Laureate engages the community through three distinct projects.

 The Grand Rapids Poet Laureate has a love of and commitment to poetry.
 They are passionate about acting as an ambassador of poetry and have a strong desire to engage Grand Rapidians of all ages and from all walks of life in projects and programs.